rajeevkarn/cmem-docker/cmem-kubernetes/README.md

 # eccenca Corporate Memory

-to install an **eccenca Corporate Memory** stack on kubernetes you can use the following templates:
+To install an **eccenca Corporate Memory** stack on Kubernetes you can use the following templates:

 * [00_namespace.yml](00_namespace.yml)
 * [01_pvc.yml](01_pvc.yml)